Accurate Predictions of Jesus’ Mistreatment, Execution, Death and Resurrection

 Such detail is extraordinary.

-Matthew 27:62-66 – Even Jesus’ enemies acknowledged he had predicted his resurrection, since it would be fairly easy to fake it.
-If Jesus made these claims and kept his followers after death, this is substantial evidence his claims may be true.
+Matthew 27:62-66 – Even Jesus’ enemies acknowledged he had predicted his resurrection, so they had an official seal put over the tomb entrance and they had it securely guarded.
+If Jesus made these claims and kept his followers after death, this would be substantial evidence that his claims may be true.

-Matthew 16:22; Mark 9:10; Like 18:34; John 20:9 – When Jesus predicted his resurrection and even after it, the disciples repeatedly didn’t understand or believe them.
+Matthew 16:22; Mark 9:10; Like 18:34; John 20:9 – When Jesus predicted his resurrection and its aftermath, his disciples repeatedly didn’t understand, or believe, them.
 Why would they later hallucinate or make up false claims, when they had repeatedly opposed those predictions?

 Jesus ‘Crucifixion – Fulfillment of Prophecy

 John 19:1-3; Matthew 27:26; Mark 15:15 – Roman flogging by (Gk.) flagellum, thongs laced with sharp pieces of iron, glass or bone.
 No limits.
-Ancient writers described victims being disemboweled or having their bones laid bare by the flagellum.
+Ancient writers described victims sometimes even being disemboweled, or having their bones laid bare by the flagellum.

 Matthew 27:35-54 – Nailed to cross by spikes driven through his hands and feet, remained there at least three hours.
 (Mark 15:24-39; Luke 23:33-47; John 19:16-30; Psalm 22:16)